 Ganesh Tok is a temple, which is dedicated to Lord Ganesh.
 This tiny temple will accommodate solely few persons at a time.
 The temple is a favorite traveler spot visited by travelers with a lot of enthusiasm.
 Devotees plant saplings on the ground close to the temple on behalf of those they love.
 Ganesh Tok is that the right place to possess a whole view of Gangtok, which is spread wonderfully over the hill slopes.
 Being the highest point here lying at an altitude of 6500 feet and just 7 km from Gangtok, Ganesh Tok offers fantastic views of the city and the magnificent Khangchendzonga.

-Before you begin for the temple above, you can acquire the traditional dress of the land from the shops for rent.
-They also help you to get dressed up in their attire.
+Before you begin for the temple above, you can dress up yourself with traditional dress of the land from the shops for rent.
 Many tourists enjoy carrying the standard dress with that they proceed to the temple and also the viewpoint.
 The shops here also sell many curio items.

 2) Tashi View Point